satwikkansal/ibm_iot_example/blog/draft.md

 ## Conclusion

-In this post, we discussed various components of a typical IoT architecture.
-Though IoT is a vast topic and its use-cases spread across multiple domains, the knowledge of different concepts we discussed will enable you to get going with most of the use-cases using IBM Cloud.
+In this post, we discussed various components of a typical IoT system.
+Though IoT is a vast topic and its use-cases spread across multiple domains, the knowledge of different concepts discussed in this post will enable you to get going with most of the IoT use-cases with IBM Cloud.